allpix-squared/allpix-squared/src/modules/SPICENetlistWriter/README.md

 The parameter `waveform_to_save` is used to write at the end of the generated netlist the waveform(s) to be saved (always using the index notation to identify the fired pixels).

 The electrical circuit simulation can be performed within the Allpix Squared event using the boolean parameter `run_netlist_sim` (default to `False`).
 If performed, the electrical simulation puts in stand-by the execution of the event.
-The simulator command to execut must be given using the parameter `simulator_command`.
-The generated netlist name to execut is appended at the end of the command, as illustrated below for `SPECTRE` syntax:
+The simulator command to execute must be given using the parameter `simulator_command`.
+The generated netlist name to execute is appended at the end of the command, as illustrated below for `SPECTRE` syntax:

 ```ini
 spectre -f nutascii <file_name_event1.scs>
 ```

-This electrical simulation is performed in the same terminal as the Allpix event, thus requiring the electrical simulator environement to be correctly set.
+This electrical simulation is performed in the same terminal as the Allpix event, thus requiring the electrical simulator environment to be correctly set.